TERMIUM Plus: History

 TERMIUM Plus was initially developed by the Université de Montréal in October 1970, under the name Banque de Terminologie de l’Université de Montréal (BTUM).
 The database was under the direction of Marcel Paré, with a vision to produce the most flexible bilingual language file that would be available to all.
 BTUM was initially funded by private donors and government subsidies, subsequently growing with the help of professionals in the field of translation over the following years.

-At the end of 1974, however, the Translation Bureau under the Canadian Secretary of State department showed interest in the operation of BTUM.
+At the end of 1974, however, the Translation Bureau under the Secretary of State for Canada's department showed interest in the operation of BTUM.
 The goal of the Bureau at the time was to standardize terminology throughout the public service, as well as the federal public administration.

 In 1975, the BTUM was able to obtain data and user responses in collaboration with the language services of Bell Canada.

 In January 1976, the Secretary of State officially acquired BTUM, and renamed the database TERMIUM (TERMInologie Université de Montréal).
 The system was then transferred to the central computer of the federal government in Ottawa, and began to integrate approximately 175,000 files that the BTUM initially compiled with the files that the Translation Bureau had been working on.
 In the years to follow, the Bureau began the sorting process, along with the input process onto the computer.
 The database grew to 900,000 records by 1987.